 With focused ultrasound (FUS), doctors use ultrasound beams to destroy brain cells that cause movement problems.
 (It's a bit like using a magnifying glass to focus sunlight rays on a leaf to make a tiny hole.)
 Using MRI imaging to visualize the brain, doctors guide ultrasound beams to destroy tiny areas of cells that cause Parkinson’s motor symptoms.
 Doctors target different brain areas for different symptoms.

 In 2018, the FDA approved focused ultrasound (FUS) for Parkinson's tremor.
 (FUS also is approved for essential tremor, another movement disorder.)
 Clinical trials are testing FUS for other PD symptoms and complications, such as dyskinesia (uncontrolled, involuntary movement).
-MJFF funded an early study of focused ultrasound for dyskinesia.
+And MJFF funded an early study of focused ultrasound for dyskinesia.

 Focused Ultrasound Surgery

 During the FUS procedure, a patient is awake.
 No general anesthesia, surgical incisions or implanted hardware is involved.
 Doctors use MRI brain scans to direct ultrasound beams to the target brain location.
 (For tremor, it’s the thalamus and for other Parkinson’s motor symptoms and dyskinesia, it’s the globus pallidus interna.)

 Focused ultrasound typically decreases symptoms immediately.
 It does not require adjustment, programming or additional procedures.
 But it is irreversible and permanent.
 Possible side effects may include headache, numbness and tingling, imbalance or gait changes, and others.

 Focused Ultrasound vs. Deep Brain Stimulation

 Focused ultrasound and DBS work in the same brain areas but in different ways.
 FUS destroys cells and DBS delivers small electrical pulses to those same cells to interrupt abnormal signaling.
 FUS is permanent and irreversible, while DBS may be reversed by removing the system or turning it off.
 Focused ultrasound is non-invasive — there are no incisions and there is no hardware placed in the body.
 For DBS surgery, doctors make incisions in the skull to insert wires in the brain and in the chest to place a battery below the collarbone.
 For both FUS and DBS, a patient typically is awake, but some centers now offer asleep DBS.
 FUS is a one-time procedure that does not require adjustment.
 DBS needs programming to find the right electrical stimulation settings to maximize benefit and limit side effects.